-- Critically evaluate the influence of climate, topography and humans on the variability of landforms. - Explain the theories underlying how and why specific landforms vary over space and time.

-- Draw on specific example of landforms and landscapes to demonstrate the influence of climate, topography, and humans. - Evaluate the complex and reciprocal relationships between physical and human aspects of environments and landscapes. - Assess the relative importance of infrequent/extreme versus frequent/moderate events in driving landform change. - Discuss the potential application of geographical concepts, techniques and expertise as a means of addressing a range of issues facing the Earth and its people at a global and local scale. - Explain the importance and relevance of physical systems and landforms to the future of human society.
+- Critically evaluate the influence of topography, climate, and humans on a variability of landforms and landscapes. - Explain the theories underlying how and why specific landforms vary over space and time. - Evaluate the complex and reciprocal relationships between physical and human aspects of environments and landscapes. - Assess the relative importance of infrequent/extreme versus frequent/moderate events in driving landform change. - Discuss the potential application of geographical concepts, techniques and expertise as a means of addressing a range of issues facing the Earth and its people at a global and local scale. - Explain the importance and relevance of physical systems and landforms to the future of human society.

-Module Breakdown: The module is taught through lectures (36 hours), reading and work on assignments (200 hours)
+Assessment: 2-hour examination (60%) and continuous assessment of activities (40%) Module Breakdown: The module is taught through lectures (40 hours), reading and work on activities (196 hours)

-- Holden, J. (2017) An Introduction to Physical Geography and the Environment, Pearson - Goudie, A. S. (2018) The human impact on the natural environment.
-Oxford: Wiley.
+Holden, J. (2017) An Introduction to Physical Geography and the Environment, Pearson